Lake Biwa: Japan’s Largest Lake in Shiga Prefecture, Legends, and Spiritual Wonders

 In Shiga, a profound culture of gratitude surrounds water, recognizing its life-giving essence.
 This spirituality is reflected in local traditions such as Noh theater, where performances often center on themes of nature and the divine.
 One of the most sacred locations in the region is Chikubushima, a tiny island north of the lake.
 Known as the "Island of the Gods," it has been a place of worship since ancient times.
 Home to Hogonji Temple and Tsukubusuma Shrine, the island radiates as a spiritual power spot, drawing pilgrims and seekers who feel its unique resonance.

 High above the lake, the iconic Mt.
-Hiei hosts Enryaku-ji Temple, a UNESCO World Heritage site and the birthplace of Tendai Buddhism.
+Hiei is home to Enryaku-ji Temple, a UNESCO World Heritage site and the birthplace of Tendai Buddhism.
 This monumental complex is said to carry the literal light of Buddha, preserved in a candle that has burned continuously for over 1,000 years.
 As you walk through its sacred halls, you are not only greeted with sweeping views of Lake Biwa’s western shores but also immersed in a space where Buddhist monks once trained rigorously.
 Enryaku-ji’s teachings, centered on the Lotus Sutra, highlight the potential for all beings to achieve enlightenment—a profound reflection of the harmony between humanity and nature.

 On the eastern shore, the historic town of Hikone offers a journey back in time.
 Known for its rich feudal history, it is home to Hikone Castle, one of Japan’s most well-preserved Edo-period strongholds.
 From the castle’s watchtower, you can almost imagine the steadfast gaze of samurai, their loyalty and vigilance forever tied to the lake below.